bykhov/gamma-simulator/README.md

 ![logo](./fig/logo.png)
 # Gamma_simulator

-This is a gamma pulse simulator jointly developed by [Shamoon College of Engineering(SCE)](https://en.sce.ac.il/) in Israel and [Shanghai Advanced Research Institute](http://www.sari.cas.cn/),CAS in China.Here we will give a brief introduction to our software, including the what and why.
-For more specific implementation steps of the software, please refer to our [paper]().
-Of course,**if you are a pure user, please jump directly to [Use](#Use) to see how to use it**.
+This archive contains a Python class to a gamma pulse simulator jointly developed by [Shamoon College of Engineering(SCE)](https://en.sce.ac.il/) in Israel and [Shanghai Advanced Research Institute](http://www.sari.cas.cn/),CAS in China.
+This README file provides a brief introduction to our software, including the aims and means.
+For more specific implementation steps of the software, please refer to our [paper](). **If you are a pure user, please jump directly to [Use](#Use) to see how to use it**.

 ## Contents